 Story Behind Blue Hibiscus Gardens

 Blue Hibiscus (Alyogyne huegelii) is an Australian evergreen bush that has lilac or purple flowers.
 My family loves the tropical hibiscus (Hibiscus rosa-sinensis) flowers, but they can be challenging in the Northern California winter.
 The Alyogne Huegelii looks similar to the tropical flowers, but it is hardier and requires little water once established.
-Therefore, it is more appropiate for our climate.
+Therefore, it is more appropriate for our climate.
 It gives a taste of the tropics without the requirements.

 When I was a young child, I spent my summers in my grandmother's garden in Turkey where she had tomatoes, roses, peppers sprinkled among quince, cherry, hazelnut, and mulberry trees.
 Even now every time I touch a tomato plant, I remember her and her garden.
 That is how I started gardening.
 I had to have those tasty tomatoes for myself.
 California's Mediterranean climate was a perfect match.